-Our approach to managing biodiversity and ecosystem services recognizes factors such as the rarity of individual species, their roles in different ecosystems and habitats, their vulnerabilities and their cultural significance.
+Our approach to managing biodiversity and ecosystem services recognizes several factors, including the rarity of individual species, their roles in different ecosystems and habitats, their vulnerabilities and their cultural significance.
 To protect particular species and sensitive habitats, we take steps such as modifying engineering design, construction and operating practices, and enhancing wildlife habitats at our properties.

 Up Close: Papua New Guinea biodiversity offset program

 ExxonMobil Papua New Guinea (EMPNG), which operates a liquefied natural gas (LNG) plant on the coast, is committed to safeguarding biodiversity in areas where the company operates and, in particular, the highland areas where the associated Upstream gas production and processing activities occur.
 This region of Papua New Guinea (PNG) includes the Kikori River Basin and is ecologically significant because it supports a large number of species, many of which are indigenous to PNG.

 In 2010, EMPNG developed a biodiversity strategy built on extensive stakeholder consultation that outlines how impacts on biodiversity will be assessed and managed over the long term.
 EMPNG’s biodiversity strategy is aligned with PNG’s National Biodiversity Strategy and Action Plan, which provides a strategic roadmap for the sustainable use and management of the country’s biological resources.
 To develop the biodiversity strategy, EMPNG applied a risk management hierarchy, that involves, in order of application, the following approach: